|Washington State Sales Tax for 2015||Maximum Municipal Sales Tax|

 What sales are exempt from the Washington Sales Tax?

 Many states set special sales tax rates for certain types of goods like groceries or clothes, and may completely exempt certain transactions from state and local sales taxes.
-Washington completely exempts unprepared food and groceries, and prescription drugs from the Washington state sales tax.
+Washington completely exempts unprepared food and groceries from the Washington state sales tax.